Wrist arthroscopy

 - Ligament tears.
 A ligament is a band of tissue that connects bone to bone.
 Several ligaments in the wrist help keep it stable and allow it to move.
 Torn ligaments can be repaired with this type of surgery.

 - Triangular fibrocartilage complex (TFCC) tear.
 The TFCC is a cartilage area in the wrist.
 Injury to the TFCC can cause pain on the outer aspect of the wrist.
-Arthroscopy can repair damage of the TFCC.
+Arthroscopy can allow repairing damage of the TFCC.

 - Carpal tunnel release.
 Carpal tunnel syndrome occurs when the nerve that passes through certain bones and tissues in your wrist becomes swollen and irritated.
 With arthroscopy the area through which this nerve passes can be made larger to relieve the pressure and pain.